the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

 **3. jobs and steps**

-This block defines the core component of an Actions workflow.
+This block defines the core component of an Action workflow.
 Workflows are made of `jobs`.
 Every job also needs a specific host machine on which to run, the `runs-on:` field is how we specify it.
 The template workflow is running the `build` job in the latest version of Ubuntu, a Linux-based operating system.

 ```
 jobs: